Pakistan profile - Timeline

 1977 - Riots erupt over allegations of vote-rigging by Zulfiqar Ali Bhutto's Pakistan People's Party (PPP).
 General Zia ul-Haq launches military coup.

 1978 - General Zia becomes president, ushers in Islamic legal system.

 1979 - Zulfiqar Ali Bhutto hanged amid international protests.

 1980 - US pledges military assistance to Pakistan following Soviet intervention in Afghanistan.

 1985 - Martial law and political parties ban lifted.

 1986 - Zulfiqar Ali Bhutto's daughter Benazir returns from exile to lead PPP in campaign for fresh elections.

-1988 August - General Zia, the US ambassador and top Pakistan army officials die in mysterious air crash.
+1988 August - General Zia, US ambassador, and top army brass die in air crash.

 1988 November - Benazir Bhutto's PPP wins general election.